Toutouwai/AutoAvif/README.md

 If you delete a variation via the "Variations > Delete Checked" option for an image in an Images field then any corresponding AVIF file is also deleted.

 And if you delete an image then any AVIF files for that image are also deleted.

+### Saving an original variation file

+Because requests to images are being rewritten to matching AVIF files where they exist, if you try to save `example.500x500.jpg` from your browser you will actually save `example.500x500.avif`.
+You can prevent the rewrite and load/save the original variation file by adding "original=1" to the query string in the image URL, e.g. `example.500x500.jpg?original=1`.